Fleetwood Mac (1975 album): Composition

+Recording

+Following an initial jam session with Buckingham, Fleetwood, and John McVie, a full rehearsal was held in the basement of International Creative Management, who at the time served as the band's booking agent.
+The band started their official recording sessions at Sound City in January 1975 over the course of ten days.
+Commenting on these sessions, Buckingham said that "we really didn't know each other too well when we did the album.
+So we mostly recorded tunes that had been worked out beforehand in our own styles.
+It was planned as well as it could have been in a couple of weeks."

+Keith Olsen, who produced the album, mentioned that most of the songs on the album were "easy" to record, adding that the "feel just kept getting better" after roughly five takes.
+He said that the one exception to this was "Rhiannon", which took over a day to achieve the basic track.
+Olsen assembled the final version by looping certain sections from different takes and splicing them together.

+Richard Dashut, who had worked with Buckingham and Nicks on their Buckingham Nicks album with Olsen, did not participate in the recording sessions for Fleetwood Mac.
+Dashut had also been involved with the production for the planned Buckingham Nicks follow-up, where several of the songs from those sessions were incorporated into the Fleetwood Mac album.
+The role of second engineer was instead taken by David Devore, who had been employed at Crystal Sound Studios.
+Devore commented that the chemistry between the band during the sessions was "magical" and that he and Olsen "made a good team", adding that he also handled some of the production and engineering responsibilities when Olsen was not available.

 During the recording sessions, bassist John McVie clashed with Buckingham over creative decisions made in the studio, particularly over some of the album's bass parts.
 McVie reminded Buckingham that "The band you're in is Fleetwood Mac.
 I'm the Mac.
 And I play the bass."
 Buckingham told Billboard that Christine McVie was more receptive to his creative input.
 "It was so clear that right away that Christine and I had this thing.
 She was just really looking for direction.
 She was open to me taking liberties with her songs.
 So early on, that was probably the first thing that hit me about being in Fleetwood Mac was being extremely aware that I had something to contribute to Christine’s songs as a producer and possibly as a co-writer."

 Fleetwood remembered that he encountered some difficulties playing the drum parts to Buckingham's specifications, who asked Fleetwood to recreate the drum parts from his demos. "[Buckingham] assumed that we could play a certain way – I'd be like, 'Well I'll try to do that, but I don't know whether I can."
 Fleetwood compromised by playing a derivation of the drum tracks that Buckingham had showed him.